March 4, 2021

 It probably didn’t help that we all got very little sleep last night.
 The wind made for some nice white noise, but random work trucks were rumbling up and over the single-lane service road at random hours of the night.
 With their brights on.
 It was nuts!
 I don’t know how much sleep I managed to get but I know Ghosthiker probably got less than I did because she was up well before I was.
 I was awake, of course, just…snuggling.
 Internally loathing the lack of sleep and screaming in excitement for the days to come.

 Even though I haven’t been living rough on trail for literal years, there was something magical and pampering about being able to sit at a picnic table to make my morning coffee with my little camp stove and enjoy that morning coffee with a lovely view of the desert valley.
+For this hike, I switched from my MSR PocketRocket 2 to the BSR Outdoors mini stove.
+The weight difference isn’t huge, but I really wanted to shed every possible ounce I could for this hike.
+The BSR stove has mixed reviews, but I’m crossing my fingers.
+If all else fails, I can always have my sister toss my MSR PR into a resupply box for me.

 We packed up our stuff, made sure the pavilion was spotless, Mugshot locked up her car securely, and we set off up the trail around 8:30am.